MirkoRusso/MirkoRusso/README.md

 # 👋🏻 Here I am:
-I'm Mirko, a computer science student at the University of Catania.
+I'm Mirko, a Computer Science student at the University of Catania.
-Passionate about programming, artificial intelligence and technological progress.
+Passionate about programming, Artificial Intelligence and technological progress.
 I'm always looking for new challenges that can teach me something and improve my skills.

 ## ☎️ Connect with me